safgen/ImgSeg4CropTypeMapping/README.md

 # Image Segmentation for Crop-type Mapping

-Corn and Soybean Mapping model at 30 m resolution from Landsat 8/ Sentinel 2 ad presented in [In-Season Wall-to-Wall Crop-Type Mapping Using Ensemble of Image Segmentation Models](https://ieeexplore.ieee.org/document/10323532)
+Corn and Soybean Mapping model at 30 m resolution from Landsat 8/ Sentinel 2 as presented in [In-Season Wall-to-Wall Crop-Type Mapping Using Ensemble of Image Segmentation Models](https://ieeexplore.ieee.org/document/10323532)

 ## Model Traininng
 **train/train.py** -  trains the model.
 Make sure the data directory/folder are set correctly.
 The training data can be exported as _TFRecord_ from Earth Engine.
 The model expects data as 256x256 samples with the bands and the labels stacked together as channels. ( Refer to this [notebook](https://github.com/safgen/CroplandMappingCDL/blob/main/DataPrep.ipynb) for reference)